Glucose meter: Technology

-Many glucose meters employ the oxidation of glucose to gluconolactone catalyzed by glucose oxidase (sometimes known as GOx).
+Many glucose meters employ the oxidation of glucose to gluconolactone catalyzed by glucose oxidase (sometimes known as GOx), producing hydrogen peroxide as seen in the following reaction:

 Others use a similar reaction catalysed instead by another enzyme, glucose dehydrogenase (GDH).
 This has the advantage of sensitivity over glucose oxidase but is more susceptible to interfering reactions with other substances.

 The first-generation devices relied on the same colorimetric reaction that is still used nowadays in glucose test strips for urine.
 Besides glucose oxidase, the test kit contains a benzidine derivative, which is oxidized to a blue polymer by the hydrogen peroxide formed in the oxidation reaction.
 The disadvantage of this method was that the test strip had to be developed after a precise interval (the blood had to be washed away), and the meter needed to be calibrated frequently.

 Most glucometers today use an electrochemical method.
 Test strips contain a capillary that sucks up a reproducible amount of blood.
 The glucose in the blood reacts with an enzyme electrode containing glucose oxidase (or dehydrogenase).
 The enzyme is reoxidized with an excess of a mediator reagent, such as a ferricyanide ion, a ferrocene derivative or osmium bipyridyl complex.
 The mediator in turn is reoxidized by reaction at the electrode, which generates an electric current.
 In order for the mediator to operate over long timeframes, it needs to be stable in both oxidised and reduced states.
 This is to allow for continuous regeneration of the oxidised form of the mediator for shuttling of electrons from enzyme to active site.
 Osmium-based polypyridyl redox complexes and polymers are attractive candidates as mediators due to their stability in oxidised and reduced forms, tunable redox potential, ease of co-immobilisation and ability to operate at low potentials.